 A quick note on the seasonal psychology of the southern hemisphere.
 This has been a bit tricky for both of us.
 The weather this "winter" (July-Sept) was perfect.
 About 25 C and pinic weather every single day.
 Our seasonal confusion began about the time Clemson and Arizona had their first games.
 It was football season!
 It was fall!
 Thanksgiving was just around the corner.
 We both had memories of bundling up during a classic Boston October.
 Even in the deserts of Tucson we could expect hot chili on a cold night.
 Not so much in tropical Queensland.
 Every day now it is getting hotter and more humid.
 I know its not directly related, but if the world Climate Change Summit was moved from frigid Denmark to sweltering Townsville, those politicians would get something done and fast!
 Anyway, Tasmania offered us both a respite from the humid inferno and a reminder of what a coat is for.
 That is why Lindsay was happy.

+When we arrived we got the car and headed into the city.
+In a slightly prophetic move, Lindsay had booked our first room above a bar in the middle of downtown Hobart.
+We got settled in and I ventured out to expore while Lindsay sat down to work with a glass of sauvignon blanc and her laptop.
+She had an "emergency thingamabob" for work that had to be done immediately.
+I walked around Hobart taking some pictures and scouting out the local restaurant/bar scene.
+It's a neat little city sandwiched between the harbor and the 4,000 foot Mount Wellington.
 The next morning was Saturday, the day of the weekly markets at Salamanca Square.
 These markets are listed in all the guidebooks and on all the websites as a Hobart Institution and a must-do.
 We were skeptical, but we ventured out in the misty rain anyway.
 We both were pleasently surprised at the quality of the markets.
 They had nice looking crafts, quality artwork, fresh bread, local cheeses, homemade sausages, candy, and a most impressive display of local produce.
 We picked up some fresh sourdough, some strawberries, and some other veggies, and afterwords we went back to the camping store to purchase a small collapsible cooler on sale for $10 (that also proved to be an extremely useful purchase).
 At about 11am we packed up the car and headed northwest toward the wilderness of western Tasmania.

 No comments: